JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Comments
  - Comments for tweets, further comments for them too.
 Implement twitter threads
+ - Profile page should have a replies page

 ## Post View
 - Add a sticky div #DONE